ucsd-dsc-arts/dsc160-final-group17_final/README.md

 (30 points, three to five paragraphs)

+Since we had two semi-independent projects under the same general idea of style transfer, we have two sets of results.
+The first set is the results of applying various styles to the image of Marilyn Monroe, similar to Andy Warhol's Pop Art.
+We were able to find four stylistically different films and successfully apply their style to our image of Marilyn, resulting in a new version of Andy Warhol's Shot Marilyns.
+Our second set of results is from the Getty Images Challenge, where we applied the style of a painting to a real-life recreation of the painting.
+We found much success with certain items, but some had troubling results due to a few factors.
+Overall, we were very happy with both results, as we were able to replicate both of our inspirations and push them further than their original interpretation.

+For the Marilyn part, the Tensorflow Hub fast style transfer produced more aesthetically pleasing images and they were done within a second.
+The VGG19 model requires a lot more time to train.
+Our sequence of training epochs 1-10 was from the VGG19 model.
+The Spiderverse-styled Marilyn took 44 minutes to train from the VGG19 model.
+Due to the training time, we only did it on the Spiderverse style and the final Marilyn products were compiled with fast style transfer products.
+According the Tensorflow's article, the VGG19 model is the very original style transfer model.
+There are lots of artifacts produced from it even from the long transfer time.

+The Marilyn part is culturally innovative because we are re-creating modern art with modern technology.
+Instead of spending days creating artworks of different styles, we can create such in a matter of minutes.
+One far-off possibility of expansion for this project is we can print out our output in physical form.
+A new model can then be trained to create the physical textures of the different styled artworks.

 The first paragraph should be a short summary describing your results.

 The subsequent paragraphs could address questions including: